Matthew 28:19 “TEACH all nations” or “MAKE DISCIPLES of all nations”?

 A disciple can be fearful, but he is still a true believer.
 "And after this Joseph of Arimathaea, BEING A DISCIPLE OF JESUS, but secretly for fear of the Jews, besought Pilate that he might take away the body of Jesus" John 19:38

 Other English Bibles that correctly have "TEACH all nations" instead of "disciple all nations" are The Word of Yah 1993, God's First Truth 1999, The Last Days Bible 1999, The Tomson New Testament 2002 - TEACH all nations", The Evidence Bible 2003, The Resurrection Life N.T.
-2005, Bond Slave Version 2009, Faithful New Testament 2009, Hebraic Transliteration Scripture 2010, Conservative Bible 2011 - "TEACHING them to keep absolutely everything that I commanded you.", The Work of God's Children Illustrated Bible 2011 and The Aramaic New Testament 2011 - "Go therefore TEACH all the nations"
+2005, Bond Slave Version 2009, Faithful New Testament 2009, Hebraic Transliteration Scripture 2010, Conservative Bible 2011 - "TEACHING them to keep absolutely everything that I commanded you.", The Work of God's Children Illustrated Bible 2011, The Aramaic New Testament 2011 - "Go therefore TEACH all the nations" and The New Matthew Bible 2016.

 The Koster Scriptures 1998 has - "Therefore go and make TAUGHT ONES of all the nations"